 5. Dil Se

-Haqeeqat may be a 1964 Hindi war-film directed by Chetan Anand.
-The film stars Dharmendra, Balraj Sahni, Priya Rajvansh, Sudhir, Sanjay Khan and Vijay Anand.
+Haqeeq, a 1964 Hindi war-film directed by Chetan Anand.
+The film stars Dharmendra, Balraj Sahni, Priya Rajvansh, Sudhir, Sanjay Khan, and Vijay Anand.
 Set against the Sino-Indian War of 1962, the film’s main plot concerns a small platoon of Indian soldiers in the mountainous terrain of Ladakh.
 Captain Bahadur Singh (Dharmendra) may be a young soldier who falls infatuated with a Ladakhi girl, Angmo (Priya Rajvansh), while posted in the region.
 Bahadur Singh takes Angmo’s brother Sonam under his wing because the boy dreams of becoming a soldier someday.

 On a visit to Kashmir and Ladakh, Bahadur Singh’s father, Brigadier Singh (Jayant), gets news of creeping invasion by Chinese troops along the border and orders Major Ranjit Singh (Balraj Sahni) to send his officers to secure the posts.
 Thus begins the struggle of the soldiers, who await further instructions while facing a cunning opponent.
 Parts of the film were shot on location in Ladakh, thus becoming the first Bollywood film to be shot there.